fmpr/CAREL/README.md

 CAREL is open-source callback-based framework for promoting the flexible evaluation of different deep RL configurations under a traffic simulation environment, as proposed in the paper:

 > Rodrigues, F. and Azevedo, C. Towards Robust Deep Reinforcement Learning for Traffic Signal Control: Demand Surges, Incidents and Sensor Failures.
-ArXiv, April 2019.
+In proc. of IEEE Intelligent Transportation Systems Conference (ITSC), 2019.

 # Architecture